HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 further_reads: []
 ---

 For digital money to be useful, it needs to be transferable.
-The transfer of money on a blockchain is initiated by the owner creating a transaction that informs the network about how much money has changed hands and who the new owner is.
+The transfer of money on a blockchain is initiated by the owner creating a transaction that informs the network of how much money has changed hands and who the new owner is.

-So far we explained [what data comprises a transaction]({{ site.baseurl }}{% post_url /technology/expert/2022-01-02-blockchain-as-a-data-structure %}) when we looked at the blockchain as a data structure.
-When we talked about [public key cryptography]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-0-public-key-cryptography %}) we covered how ownership on a blockchain is proven and verified, a key aspect of enabling secure transactions.
+So far we've explained [what data comprises a transaction]({{ site.baseurl }}{% post_url /technology/expert/2022-01-02-blockchain-as-a-data-structure %}) when we looked at the blockchain as a data structure.
+When we talked about [public key cryptography]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-0-public-key-cryptography %}) we covered how ownership is proven and verified on a blockchain, a key aspect of enabling secure transactions.

 ![UTXO model](/assets/post_files/technology/expert/4.1-utxo-vs-account/utxo_D.jpg)
 ![UTXO model](/assets/post_files/technology/expert/4.1-utxo-vs-account/utxo_M.jpg)

-Here we want to look at the accounting or balance models used in blockchains.
-We already introduced the commonly used *UTXO model* in our Advanced Level and assume basic knowledge of it for this article.
+In this article we will look at the accounting/balance models used in blockchains.
+We've already introduced the commonly used *UTXO model* in our Advanced Level and assume basic knowledge of it for this article.
 The second method to track user balances, for instance applied in Ethereum, is the *account model*.

-First, we will look at their similarities before we take a closer look at each model individually.
+We will start by looking at their similarities and then dive deep into each model individually.
 Lastly, we will compare the two models and briefly show how they can be combined.

 ## The Blockchain is a State Machine